LiXizhi/Haqi/proj.android/README.txt

 1. run ./proj/android/MakeAndroidAPK.bat (default code sign password is paracraft)
 2. my_app_android.final.apk will be generated, which is signed and ready for publishing.

+---+++ Upgrade APK
+1. Edit AndrioidManifest.xml and change the android:versionCode and android:versionName
+2. Rebuild APK

 ---+++ FAQ
 In case of errors, look at the source code of *.bat and make necessary changes.